W427697/Discord-/MIGRATION.md

 In order to use Storybook 7.0, you need to upgrade to at least Angular 13.

-#### Vue2 DOM structure changed

-In 6.x, `@storybook/vue` would replace the "root" element (formerly `#root`, now `#storybook-root`) with a new node that contains the rendered children.
-This was problematic because it broke the `play` function, which often starts with `within(canvasElement)` and the old `canvasElement` would get replaced out from under the play function.

-In 7.0, `@storybook/vue` now leaves `#storybook-root` alone, and creates a new "dummy node" called `#storybook-vue-root` beneath it.
-This will break DOM snapshots moving from 6.5 to 7.0, but shouldn't have any other negative effects.

 ### Docs Changes

 The information hierarchy of docs in Storybook has changed in 7.0.
 The main difference is that each docs is listed in the sidebar as a separate entry, rather than attached to individual stories.